tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 A block describes a certain point in the world consisting of the entities at this point.

-### Blocking
+### Components

+#### BlockedBy

 Entities have the ability to block other entities.
-This is implemented by the blocking class.
-It allows different types of blocking and acts as an indication of what a entity can block and by what it is blocked.
+BlockedBy describes by what a entity is blocked.

+#### Blocking

+Entities have the ability to block other entities.
+Blocking describes what a entity blocks.

+#### SortOrder

+Entities may have a certain order in a block.
+The sort order component stores this attribute.

+### Component Builder

+Components are created using builders which can be registered at the model factory.

 ### Entity

-Entities represent all interactable objects in the world:
+Entities represent all interactable objects in the world.
+They consist of components representing their abilities, attributes...

-#### Dynamic Entity

-Dynamic entities are mostly living things which act on their own.

-#### Resource

-The resource entity represents are usable resource which can be dropped by other entities.

-#### Static Entity

-Static entities are most of the inanimated objects.
-They often drop resource entities.

-#### Tile

-Tiles represent the current floor.
-They usually don't allow any interaction.

 ### Point